 Hearing machines don’t provide a cure for tinnitus but they help in providing relief.
 Basically hearing aids for tinnitus help manage tinnitus patients who need amplifying background noises to reduce the constant ringing sound in the ear.

-Most of the hearing devices offer noise generator which helps you in distracting your mind from the clicking or roaring sound in the ear.
+Most of the hearing devices offer a noise generator which helps you in distracting your mind from the clicking or roaring sound in the ear.

-Thanks to the hearing aid technology such as digital hearing devices which when connected to smartphone apps offer you with a customized library of music and in-ear sounds and also a product which that transfers the received sound directly to the ear of the person.
+Thanks to the hearing aid technology such as digital hearing devices which when connected to smartphone apps offer you a customized library of music and in-ear sounds and also a product that transfers the received sound directly to the ear of the person.